GVCI1 – The code you’ve never heard of could be the biggest thing to happen in virtual care reimbursement

 To be clear, Medicare isn’t proposing reimbursement for using technology to replace the office visit.
 They’re already starting to do that.
 CMS, along with the AMA, has already expanded telehealth and remote patient monitoring reimbursement codes, although these, too, have gotten a big boost in the latest proposal.

 What I am talking about here is Medicare paying for technology used to justify a visit, or avoid a visit altogether.
 Think about that.
 In the past, unless a doctor was under a capitated or risk-bearing contract, they got paid on a time and materials basis.
 If they did something, they got paid.
 And if they chose not to do something, they didn’t get paid.
 Even if choosing not to do something saved the payor hundreds or even thousands of dollars, and saved the patient a lot of hassle.
 Doctors see patients because they’re paid to see patients.
 That’s how it works.
+Private practices are under financial pressure and often have to look into traditional bank loans for physicians to help tide them over.
+So, this could have a big impact on motivation.

 But now, there’s this (from the proposed PFS):